banklab/STUN/README.md

 If you use this software please cite our associated manuscript ...

 ## Compiling
-We provide precompiled versions of the software here ... for linux, macos and windows.
+We provide precompiled versions of the software [here](...) for linux, macos and windows.

 If you wish to compile it yourself